 The second workshop, which focused on the development of the founding design idea, also served as a basic training session in bamboo construction.
 Cave Urban lead the collaborative experimentation of ideas with the development of 1:20 scale models and a 1:3 scale prototypes, introducing the UTAS team to research through design processes of trial and error that would become central to the on-site design and construction.
-This lead to an appreciation the overlapping of structural and sculptural qualities of bamboo, and the exploration of alternatives to complex and time-consuming traditional rope-tied joints.
+This lead to an

+1. Scale models testing bamboo systems (above) and detail (below).
+Images: Helen Norrie appreciation the overlapping of structural and sculptural qualities of bamboo, and the exploration of alternatives to complex and time-consuming traditional rope-tied joints.
 This workshop also cemented the interpersonal relationships, developing an understanding of each other's expertise, and the developing the team dynamics.
 All team members worked together to negotiate the content and format of the drawings for the client presentation, with Cave Urban leading the process and the UTAS team assisting in the production of drawings, renders and montages, and participating in the decision-making about graphic content and format, in a manner that mirrored an architectural practice scenario.

-6 John Zimmerman, Jodi Forlizzi and Shelley Evenson.
-"Research through design as a method for interaction design research in HCI", Carnegie Mellow University Research Showcase @CMU, (2007, I).
+6. John Zimmerman, Jodi Forlizzi and Shelley Evenson.
+"Research through design as a method for interaction design research in HCI", Carnegie Mellow University Research Showcase @CMU, (2007, 1).